Report on Government Services 2022

 Impact of COVID-19 on data for the Housing and homelessness sector

-Social distancing restrictions introduced in March 2020 are likely to have had an impact on the housing and homelessness services sector.
+Social distancing restrictions implemented during 2020 and 2021 are likely to have had an impact on the housing and homelessness services sector.
 Any impacts which are specific to the service areas covered in this Report are noted in sections 18 and 19.
-For the Housing and homelessness sector overview, income support and rent freezes due to the the impacts of COVID-19 are associated with a reduction in the proportion of CRA recipients experiencing rental stress at end June 2020 and an increase in CRA expenditure in 2020-21.
+For the Housing and homelessness sector overview, income support and rent freezes due to the impacts of COVID-19 are associated with a reduction in the proportion of CRA recipients experiencing rental stress at end June 2020 and an increase in CRA expenditure in 2020-21.

 Main aims of services within the sector